 - Oral health – partial dentures prevent shifting of teeth surrounding empty spaces from missing teeth

 - Overall appearance – dentures can prevent the facial sagging that missing teeth can cause

-With any form of dentures, you should follow up with your dentist at Godley Station as recommended.
+With any form of dentures, you should follow up with your dentist at Godley Station Dental as recommended.
 We may need to make adjustments to your dentures over time to keep proper fit and full comfort.
 You should clean your dentures regularly using a soft bristle toothbrush and a non-abrasive cleanser to avoid the build-up of plaque.
 Generally, dentures should be replaced every 5-10 years.
-Ask your dentist at Godley Station to evaluate whether your dentures should be refit or replaced.
+Ask your dentist at Godley Station Dental to evaluate whether your dentures should be refit or replaced.